nternetinspired/embrace/README.md

 # Embrace

-A SCSS micro-framework for developing performant sites with stunning typography.
+Embrace is a SCSS micro-framework for developing performant sites with stunning typography.

 It is designed for performance, accessibility and utility.